1. Introducing the Legal Singularity

 i.
 Fair Settlements

 IV.
-The Evolution of Judicial Decision-Making: The Paradox of Judging
+The Paradox of Judging in the Computational Era

 a.
 Beyond Physical Courtrooms and Human Judges